Nictiz/Nictiz-R4-zib2024/documentation/Payer.md

 ```

 ## Payer as an insurance company
 The zib container InsuranceCompany is mapped to the `zib-Payer.InsuranceCompany` profile on the Coverage resource.
-To capture details about the company (OrganizationName (NL-CM:1.1.16), IdentificationNumber (NL-CM:1.1.7), AddressInformation (NL-CM:1.1.17) and ContactInformation (NL-CM:1.1.12)), the profile `zib-Payer-Organization` on the Organization profile is used.
+To capture details about the company (OrganizationName (NL-CM:1.1.16), IdentificationNumber (NL-CM:1.1.7), AddressInformation (NL-CM:1.1.17) and ContactInformation (NL-CM:1.1.12)), the profile `zib-Payer-Organization` on the Organization resource is used.
 This Organization resource is referenced from `Coverage.payor` in the `zib-Payer.InsuranceCompany` profile.

 ```mermaid
 ---